QMeCha: quantum Monte Carlo package for fermions in embedding environments: Abstract

 \section{Abstract}

-We present the first \textit{open access} version of the {\sffamily QMeCha} (Quantum MeCha /'m\epsi k\schwa /) code, a quantum Monte Carlo (QMC) package developed to study many-body interactions between different types of quantum particles, with a modular and easy-to-expand structure.
+We present the first \textit{open access} version of the {\sffamily QMeCha} (Quantum MeCha /'m\epsi k\schwa /) code, a quantum Monte Carlo (QMC) package developed to study many-body interactions between different types of quantum particles, with a modular and easy-to-expand structure. {\sffamily QMeCha} is now available under CC BY-NC-ND license through the repository {\ttfamily github.com/QMeCha}.
 The present code has been built to solve the Hamiltonian of a system that can include nuclei and fermions of different mass and charge, e.g. electrons and positrons, embedded in an environment of classical charges and quantum Drude oscillators.
 To approximate the ground state of this many-particle operator, the code features different wavefunctions.
 For the fermionic particles, beyond the traditional Slater determinant, {\sffamily QMeCha} also includes Geminal functions such as the Pfaffian, and presents different types of explicit correlation terms in the Jastrow factors.
 The classical point charges and quantum Drude oscillators, described through different variational ans\"atze, are used to model a molecular environment capable of explicitly describing dispersion, polarization, and electrostatic effects experienced by the nuclear and fermionic subsystem.
 To integrate these wavefunctions, efficient variational Monte Carlo and diffusion Monte Carlo protocols have been developed, together with a robust wavefunction optimization procedure that features correlated sampling.
-In conclusion, {\sffamily QMeCha} is a massively parallel code introduced here to explore quantum correlation effects in mixed systems with thousands of fermions and bosonic particles, beyond what was previously accessible to other reference methods.